Who We Are

-The work continued across the northern tier of the state worked by pastor/evangelists from New York.
-The focus in the early years was from the Mansfield area west toward Bradford.
-In 1878, the Pennsylvania Conference was organized.
+The Advent Movement began across the northern tier of the state as pastors/evangelists from New York set up tents and shared the gospel, especially from the Mansfield area west toward Bradford.
+Groups of believers began worshiping together.
+Churches were planted and in 1878, the Pennsylvania Conference of Seventh-day Adventists was organized.

-Today 108 churches, 19 church plants, 42 pastors, 13 lay pastors, and 11,019-plus members seek to deepen their walk with God and share the good news of Christ’s return.
+Today 116 churches, 21 church plants, and more than 13,000 members seek to deepen their walk with God and share the good news of Christ’s return.

 Our Core Values